 "Mostly, all I did was pick up the phone and ask you," Katzenberg said as he accepted his award.
 "It's you who did it.
 You who gave of your time, your talent, your money, your hearts.
 Because that's what you do.
 That is what Hollywood does."

 Celebrating All the work from George Lucas, Steven Spielberg and John Williams.
 All the latest news updated daily.
-We are geeks and huge fans of their works. from Lucasarts, Lucasfilm, Star Wars, ILM, Skywalker Sound and loads more.
+We are geeks and huge fans of their works. from Lucasarts to Lucasfilm, Star Wars to Indiana Jones.
 We will try to bring all the latest everyday.
 We will also report on other fandoms and geek stories.
 Follow us on Twitter or on Facebook.
 Feel free to let us know what you feel about our site or if you have an article you would like us to post.